 One of the most popular services the publications team provides is creating posters.
 To help them ensure you receive the best work they can produce in a timely fashion, please use the office's poster-order form.

 A staff of former journalists in College Communications operates as a news bureau, reporting about the news and events of Franklin & Marshall throughout the week.
-These stories appear on the online news site F&M News and often are highlighted on the College's homepage.
-In addition, news about events that would be of interest to the broad community beyond F&M often is converted into a press release and distributed to local, regional or national media, depending on the nature of the event and the preferences of the organizers and/or invited guests (See #5 below).
+These stories appear in the F&M Newsroom and often are highlighted on the College's home page.
+In addition, news about events that would be of interest to the broad community beyond F&M often is converted into a press release and distributed to local, regional or national media, depending on the nature of the event and the preferences of the organizers and/or invited guests (See #4 below).